Rape paralysis: Legal issues

 A lack of knowledge about paralysis amongst legislators and lawyers can lead to a failure to consider sexual scenarios in which paralysis occurs.
 On the one hand, this could lead to legislation based on the idea that rape or assault is always accompanied by violence or coercion from the perpetrator and/or always accompanied by resistance from the victim.
 Such coercion-based legislation falls short in cases where paralysis prevents the victim from resisting and thus the perpetrator does not have to use force or coercion to perform sexual acts with the person who does not want to.
 According to such a law, no crime has been committed and the perpetrator cannot be prosecuted.
-As a result, there is often no legal protection for victims of sexual violence who became paralysed.
+As a result, there is often no legal protection for victims of sexual violence who become paralysed.

 To remediate this issue, several countries not only define sexual violence by force or coercion, but also by psychological pressure and/or the defenselessness of the victim.
 Such legislation not only captures paralysis, but also cases where the victim was intoxicated.

 Another possible solution to this problem is to base legislation about sexual violence on a lack of consent.
-According to this approach, the requirement that the other person communicates consent and actually does so, is best way to ensure that the person actually wants/wanted to have sex.
+According to this approach, the requirement that the other person communicates consent and actually does so, is the best way to ensure that the person actually wants to have sex.
 If the initiator does not get a response from the other person, then the initiator may decide it is better not to engage in sexual acts just to be on the safe side in case the silence is misinterpreted.
 Consent-based legislation eliminates the requirement to prove rape or assault based on violence or coercion by the perpetrator or the victim's resistance, which is often made impossible by the occurrence of involuntary paralysis, and thus prevents the requirement from being met in coercion-based legislation.